jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 Meetings:
 ```

-These prompts provided a starting point for team members to add additional text.
+These prompts provide a starting point for team members to add additional text.
 Our stand-ups were at the beginning of the day, so frequently team members would add text to the document at the end of the prior day.
 Filling in the document at the end of the day instead of right before the stand-up was useful as memories and thoughts were often fresher without having to remember them the following morning.

 After being filled in, the document would look like below.